cockroachdb/docs/v2.1/admin-ui-access-and-navigate.md

 toc: true
 ---

-The built-in Admin UI gives you essential metrics about a cluster's health, such as the number of live, dead, and suspect nodes, the number of unavailable ranges, and the queries per second and service latency across the cluster.
+The built-in Admin UI helps you monitor and troubleshoot CockroachDB by providing information about the cluster's health, configuration, and operations.

 ## Access the Admin UI